 The lymph nodes provide antigens that purify fluids containing toxins, allergens, and cancer cells.
 The fluid is called lymph, but unlike blood, there is no pump for this fluid.
 If it doesn’t move out of the small lymph nodes through their ducts into the liver and kidneys, it goes back like a clogged sewer line.
 Consequently, the lymph nodes become infected, leading to swollen glands.

-Sedentary lifestyle contributes to poor health.
-Physical inactivity, eating junk food a desk job, and watching TV for hours is just sedentary.
-This doesn’t only affect muscular and pulmonary health, but the lymph system as well.
+A sedentary lifestyle contributes to poor health.
+Physical inactivity, eating junk food, having a desk job, and watching TV for hours is just sedentary.
+This doesn’t only affect muscular and pulmonary health, but the lymphatic system as well.

 Bouncing or rebounding is a great way to move tour lymph fluids and stimulate the kidneys and other organs to purify it.
 A mini-trampoline bouncer can be bought for around 50 US dollars.

 Each time you bounce, you increase the gravitational pull on the lymph, getting low level “Gs” or increased gravitational pulls.
 With intense walking or gentle rebounding, the “G’s” are in vertical alignment with the body and its lymph system.
 If you enjoy a more difficult task, such as jumping rope exercises or half-court basketball, tennis, or racquetball, then you are moving your lymph node fluids enough to promote toxin elimination.